-Good habits | Silver | Gold plated & vermeil | Solid gold | Stones
+Good practices | Silver | Gold plating & vermeil | Solid gold | Stones

 Care

-Good habits
+Good practices

-Put on jewelry last
+Put your jewellery on last

-Remove before water contact
+Take off before water

-Store protected
+Store safely

 Remove during physical activity